Stephen V of Hungary: Conflicts and civil war (1260–1270)

-Archbishops Philip of Esztergom and Smaragd of Kalocsa undertook to mediate after some clashes occurred between the two kings' partisans in the autumn.
-According to the Peace of Pressburg, which was concluded around 25 November, Béla IV and his son divided the country and Stephen received the lands to the east of the Danube.
-When confirming the treaty on 5 December, Stephen also promised that he would not invade Slavonia which had been granted to his younger brother, Béla, by their father.
+Archbishops Philip Türje and Smaragd of Kalocsa undertook to mediate after some clashes occurred between the two kings' partisans in the autumn.
+According to the Peace of Pressburg, which was concluded around 25 November 1262, Béla IV and his son divided the country and Stephen received the lands to the east of the Danube.
+When confirming the treaty on 5 December, Stephen also promised that he would not invade Slavonia, which had been granted to his younger brother, Béla, by their father.
 On this occasion, Stephen styled himself "Junior King, Duke of Transylvania and Lord of the Cumans".

-A Bulgarian nobleman, Despot Jacob Svetoslav sought assistance from Stephen after his domains, which were situated in the regions south of Vidin, were overrun by Byzantine troops in the second half of 1263.
+A Bulgarian nobleman, Despot Jacob Svetoslav, sought assistance from Stephen after his domains, which were situated in the regions south of Vidin, were overrun by Byzantine troops in the second half of 1263.
 Stephen sent reinforcements under the command of Ladislaus II Kán, Voivode of Transylvania to Bulgaria.
 The Voivode routed the Byzantines and drove them out of Bulgaria.
-Stephen granted Vidin to Jacob Svetoslav who accepted his suzerainty.
+Stephen granted Vidin to Jacob Svetoslav, who accepted his suzerainty.

 The reconciliation of Stephen and his father was only temporary.
-Stephen confiscated the domains of his mother and sister, Anna—including Beszterce (present-day Bistrița, Romania) and Füzér—which were located in the lands under his rule.
+Stephen confiscated the domains of his mother and sister, Anna — including Beszterce (present-day Bistrița, Romania) and Füzér — which were located in the lands under his rule.
 Béla IV's army crossed the Danube under Anna's command sometime after the autumn of 1264.
 She besieged and took Sárospatak and seized Stephen's wife and children.
 Voivode Ladislaus Kán turned against Stephen and led an army, which consisted of Cuman warriors, to Transylvania.
 Stephen routed him at the fort of Déva (now Deva, Romania).
-King Béla's Judge royal, Lawrence arrived at the head of a new army and forced Stephen to retreat to Feketehalom (now Codlea, Romania).
+King Béla's Judge royal, Lawrence, son of Kemény arrived at the head of a new army and forced Stephen to retreat to Feketehalom (now Codlea, Romania).
 The Judge royal lay siege to the fortress, but Stephen's partisans relieved it.
 Stephen launched a counter-offensive and forced his father's army to retreat.
 He gained a decisive victory over his father's army in the Battle of Isaszeg in March 1265.
 The two archbishops mediated a new consolidation between father and son, which confirmed the 1262 division of the country.
-Béla and Stephen signed the peace treaty in the Convent of the Blessed Virgin on the Rabbits' Island (now Margaret Island in Budapest) on 23 March 1266.
+Béla IV and Stephen signed the peace treaty in the Convent of the Blessed Virgin on the Rabbits' Island (now Margaret Island in Budapest) on 23 March 1266.

-During the civil war in Hungary, Stephen's vassal, Despot Jacob Svetoslav submitted himself to Tsar Constantine Tikh of Bulgaria.
-In the summer of 1266, Stephen invaded Bulgaria, seized Vidin, Pleven and other forts and routed the Bulgarians in five battles.
+During the civil war in Hungary, Stephen's vassal, Despot Jacob Svetoslav, submitted himself to Tsar Constantine I Tih of Bulgaria.
+In the summer of 1266, Stephen invaded Bulgaria, seized Vidin, Pleven and other forts, and routed the Bulgarians in five battles.
 Jacob Svetoslav again accepted Stephen's suzerainty and was reinstalled in Vidin.
 From then on, Stephen used the title "King of Bulgaria" in his charters.